jeaye/blog.jeaye.com/_drafts/2016-12-29-clojure-code-coverage.md

 format.
 Those results will then just be uploaded to codecov, which already knows and trusts travis-ci servers, and your project's codecov page will be update shortly thereafter.

+### Quick note about code coverage
+It's worthwhile to note that 100% code coverage probably isn't worth the effort.
+Furthermore, code coverage doesn't mean that your tests are any good and that they are representative of the inputs and behaviors your application will see in the wild.
+Especially in Clojure, so much of our programs rely on the data, not the code.

+Assuming that's been noted, the coverage analysis is superb for pointing out dead code, missed corner cases, and other areas which don't see much love in your test suite.
+Your argument parsing, for example, or codegen in the case of jank.